apptainer/singularity-userdocs/quick_start.rst

 .. _sec:buildimagesfromscratch:

-Singularity v3.0 and above produces immutable images in the Singularity Image File (SIF) format.
+apptainer v3.0 and above produces immutable images in the apptainer Image File (SIF) format.
 This ensures reproducible and verifiable images and allows for many extra benefits such as the ability to sign and verify your containers.

 However, during testing and debugging you may want an image format that is writable.
 This way you can ``shell`` into the image and install software and dependencies until you are satisfied that your container will fulfill your needs.
-For these scenarios, Singularity also supports the ``sandbox`` format (which is really just a directory).
+For these scenarios, apptainer also supports the ``sandbox`` format (which is really just a directory).

 Sandbox Directories